MILAN CBA SUMMER SCHOOL

 CONTACTS

-CSIL announces the 10th edition of the Milan Summer School on Cost Benefit Analysis (CBA) of Investment Projects, which will be held in Milan on 18, 19 and 20 September 2023.
+The 12th edition of the Milan Summer School on Cost-Benefit Analysis (CBA) of Investment Projects will be held in Milan from 28 September to 2 October 2026.

-The School is principally designed for public-decision makers involved in the design, preparation, assessment and implementation of investment projects (managing authorities, intermediate bodies, etc.) at different levels of government.
-It may also benefit researchers and practitioners willing to learn the at-the-edge international CBA techniques and methods.
+The Summer School is primarily designed for public decision-makers involved in the design, preparation, assessment and implementation of investment projects (managing authorities, intermediate bodies and similar institutions) at different levels of government.
+It may also benefit researchers and practitioners seeking to acquire up-to-date, internationally recognised CBA techniques and methods.

-No previous exposure to CBA is needed to attend the Summer School, but a good command of Excel and advanced use of English are essential to participating in practical activities, foreseen in all sessions of the programme.
-Participants are required to bring their laptops with Excel installed.
+No prior experience in CBA is required to attend the Summer School.
+However, a good command of Excel and advanced proficiency in English are essential to fully participate in the practical activities included in all sessions.
+Participants are required to bring their own laptops with Excel installed.

 DOWNLOAD THE PROGRAMME